tsedio/tsed/docs/docs/hooks.md

 ---
 # Hooks

-Ts.ED emit different events during it's initialization phase (lifecycle).
-This lifecycle hooks that provide visibility into these key life moments and the ability to act when they occur.
+Ts.ED emits different events during its initialization phase (lifecycle).
+These lifecycle hooks provide visibility into these key life moments and the ability to act when they occur.

 This schemes resume the order of hooks regarding to ServerLoader and Providers: